Olivia Furber & Ramzi Maqdisi

 Ramzi Maqdisi is a Palestinian filmmaker and actor.
 Using subversive and visual storytelling, his work seeks to convey an experience of the overwhelming nature of occupation through zooming in on the tiny details that we all, as humans, share.
 Ramzi began his professional career as an actor in the Palestinian National Theatre and is co-artistic director of Quds Art Films; a collective of artists from Europe and the Middle East covering multiple disciplines including film, theatre and installation.

-Olivia Furber is a theatre director and writer working across theatre and installation.
-She trained in movement direction at Opera North and has gone on to direct, assistant direct and deliver dramaturge work for the Barbican, York Theatre Royal, London International Festival of Theatre, Ensemble52 and Theatre Hullabaloo.
+Olivia Furber is a theatre director and writer working across theatre, film and installation.
+She trained in movement direction at Opera North and has gone on to direct, assistant direct and dramaturge work for the Barbican, York Theatre Royal, London International Festival of Theatre, Ensemble52 and Theatre Hullabaloo.
 Her work focuses on borders (those written into the mind and drawn into the ground) and how humans find ever-ingenious ways to cross them.

 Written and directed by: Olivia Furber & Ramzi Maqdisi